tailwind-streaming/gear-docs/Gear/Capture Card/mirabox_1080p.md

 - Needs a USB3.0 port for YUYV capture.
 - Actual chip made by "SunPlus Innovation Technology"
 - USB-c port appears to only work in one orientation.
-- Can be picky about kernels, and it doesn't seem quite fully UVC compatible.
+- Can be picky about kernels, and it doesn't seem quite fully UVC compatible
+- Will only show YUYV mode when connected to a USB3.0 port, otherwise presents MJPEG only.

 ## Power Usage

-- 1080p30 YUYV capture: x watts.
+- 1080p30 YUYV capture: 2.95 watts.
+- 1080p60 YUYV capture: 3.25 watts.
-- 1080p30 MJPEG capture: x watts.
+- 1080p30 MJPEG capture: 2.85 watts.
+- 1080p60 MJPEG capture: 3.1 watts.